 One of the most common queries we receive at the British Esports Association is from grassroots organisations who want to know the best ways to seek funding or get sponsors on board.

 With the UK esports industry becoming increasingly competitive, how should an org go about doing this?
-Here’s our extensive guide, produced in collaboration with Claire Arnott Consulting, who gave an interesting talk on this topic at a Sport and Recreation Alliance event earlier this year.
+Here’s our extensive guide, produced in collaboration with Claire Arnott Consulting, who gave an interesting talk on this topic at a Sport and Recreation Alliance event.

 Figure out what you need